Statistical inference for association studies in the presence of binary outcome misclassification: Discussion

 Further generalizations of our methods are still possible in future work.
 In particular, researchers may consider the more difficult case of a potentially misclassified outcome that can take on three category labels.
-In addition, other label switching correction strategies may be explored.
-While the assumption in Algorithm \ref{alg:label-switch} requiring at least 50\% of cases to be correctly classified may be reasonable, there are scenarios where such a restriction is not appropriate.
-For example, an investigation of MI prevalence found that as many as 80\% of MI cases detected via myocardial scarring went undetected by traditional clinical methods \citep{turkbey2015prevalence}.
-Thus, even our applied example in Section \ref{example} may not have fully captured the misclassification present in the MEPS MI data.
-Further research is needed to fully dismantle the permutation invariance of likelihoods in misclassification models, while relaxing assumptions on sensitivity and specificity rates.
-Future work can also explore how covariate-related misclassification can impact variables other than outcomes.
+In addition, our work assumes perfect measurement of predictors in the model.
+This assumption is unlikely to always hold in practice.
+For example, self-reported smoking status and exercise may not be reliable measures in the MEPS MI example in Section \ref{example}.
+Thus, a valuable extension of this work could examine cases of misclassification in both the outcome variable and the predictors simultaneously.
+Existing likelihood-based and mean score methods may shed light on approaches to handle exposure misclassification in such settings, though these approaches require validation samples. \cite{braun2017propensity, han2021two, lotspeich2022efficient, tang2015binary} Additional research directions can also explore how covariate-related misclassification can impact variables other than outcomes.